 Richard Edgar-Wilson‘s recital appearances include performances at WIGMORE HALL with THE SONGMAKERS’ ALMANAC and of Schubert lieder with Malcolm Martineau, the gala opening of GRANGE PARK OPERA HOUSE, Schubert’s SCHWANGENGESANG at the PURCELL ROOM and live broadcasts for the BBC with Roger Vignoles

 His performances in the lead tenor role of Ishmael in Bernard Herrmann’s MOBY DICK with conductor Michael Schønwandt and baritone, David Wilson-Johnson with the DANISH RADIO ORCHESTRA & CHOIR has been released on CD by CHANDOS.
-His many other CD releases include a number of volumes of various works by William Boyce with the CHOIR OF NEW COLLEGE, Oxford and THE HANOVER BAND conducted by Graham Lea-Cox on the ASV label and a solo CD of Britten’s WINTER WORDS and premiere recordings of works by Ben Parry and Andrew Leach.
+His many other CD releases include a number of volumes of various works by William Boyce with the CHOIR OF NEW COLLEGE, Oxford and THE HANOVER BAND conducted by Graham Lea-Cox on the ASV label and a solo CD of Britten’s WINTER WORDS with pianist, Eugene Asti.

 The 2015/2016 season included Odoardo in ARIODANTE for SCOTTISH OPERA, Acis in ACIS & GALATEA with conductor, Peter Holman and THE PARLEY OF INSTRUMENTS, the Bach MAGNIFICAT with LES SIECLES and Francois Xavier Roth in Strasbourg and at the ALDEBURGH FESTIVAL and recitals with David Owen Norris at the ENGLISH MUSIC FESTIVAL.